dcook-net/Dotnet-Automatize/README.md

 ## Params

 PathToDirectory - Fully qualified Path to the directory you wish to upgrade.
 Defaults to current location, but you'll need to specify the path if you are specifying 'BaseImage'
-BaseImage - The Base image to use in your DockerFile.
-Valid options are 'Alpine' or 'Linux'.
-Defaults to Alpine.
+--useLinux - By Default the Base image to use in your DockerFile is assumed to be Alpine.
+If you would rather use a Linux base image include the --useLinux switch, or -l

 ## Upgrading your version: